LPnave/SecureMCP/Documentation/NLP_Model_Selection_Justification.md

 **Architecture:** BERT variant for code (125M parameters)
 **Task:** Code understanding (masked language model)

 The selection of CodeBERT for malicious code detection represents a known compromise and area for future improvement.
-CodeBERT is fundamentally a masked language model (MLM) trained on code and natural language in bimodal fashion, designed for tasks like code completion, code search, and code documentation.
+CodeBERT is fundamentally a masked language model (MLM) trained on code and natural language in bimodal fashion, designed for tasks like code completion, code search, and code documentation (Feng et al., 2020).
 It was not specifically trained for malicious code classification, and this mismatch between the model's training objective and our use case has resulted in suboptimal performance.

 The decision to include CodeBERT despite its limitations was driven by the need for some form of code-aware analysis capability.
 Traditional NLP models trained solely on natural language text lack understanding of code syntax, semantics, and patterns.
 When prompts contain code snippets, these general models may fail to recognize malicious patterns because they don't understand programming language constructs.
 CodeBERT's training on six programming languages (Python, Java, JavaScript, PHP, Ruby, and Go) provides it with foundational understanding of code structure that general models lack.